witnesslq/spark-java/README.md

 this is a new branch is quick
 nihao
-add a new branch fea
+add a new branch fea  & dev